 They directly benefit soil quality by fixing nitrogen and protecting soil microbes, reducing the need for synthetic fertilisers.
 Compared to animal protein sources, pulses have lower carbon and water footprints.

-Pulses because of their role in improving sustainability, through soil management, also positively impact food security.
+Pulses also positively impact food security because of their role in improving sustainability, through soil management.
 Soil degradation is a major threat to food security in many areas of the world.
-Africa is particularly impacted by soil degradation, yet pulses are part of traditional diets, and often grown by small farmers.
 By improving the crop patterns using pulses, farmers can improve their yields and limit the long-term threat to food security that soil degradation represents.

 Compared to other sources of protein, plant proteins produce very low levels of GHG emissions.
 Producing 1kg of beans, one of the most commonly consumed pulses, emits around 2kg of CO2e.
 In comparison, 1kg of beef from a non-dairy herd produces 100kg of CO2e.
 Even chicken, which on average is the lowest emission meat, produces 10kg CO2e per kilogram.